Ankle Sprain and Treatment

 Diagnosis is based on physical exam and simple X-Ray of the ankle.
 Rarely are MRI or other imaging studies necessary.
 Laxity of the joint demonstrated by physical exam, guides treatment.
 Sometimes, stress X-Rays may be used to demonstrate instability.

 Rehabilitation following ligament reconstruction of the ankle requires immobilization in a cast or walking boot for approximately one month.
 After Arthroscopy outlines basic surgical aftercare.
-During this time, early range or motion exercises may be instituted if a removable walking boot is utilized.
+During this time, early range of motion exercises may be instituted if a removable walking boot is utilized.
 Following this, a functional ankle brace should be worn within a shoe.
 This is used full-time for one more month.
-For the next month the splint is utilized for sports only.
-This results in a rapid functional return to activity during which the ligament reconstruction is protected as it heals and gains strength.
-Motion in the plane of ankle motion generally returns to essentially normal.
-Inversion of the ankle is slightly limited for several months, but this improves as the ligament reconstruction matures and remodels.
-A walking boot is utilized for one month.
-Following this, a functional ankle brace should be worn within a shoe.
-This is used full-time for one more month.
-For the next month the splint is utilized for sports only.
+The splint is utilized for sports only for one more month and can usually then be discontinued.
 This results in a rapid functional return to activity during which the ligament reconstruction is protected as it heals and gains strength.
 Motion in the plane of ankle motion generally returns to essentially normal.
 Inversion of the ankle is slightly limited for several months, but this improves as the ligament reconstruction matures and remodels.

 Time Course of Rehabilitation

 - 1-4 weeks cast or walking boot stabilization with weight-bearing as tolerated with crutches.

 - 4-8 weeks Malleoloc or functional ankle brace immobilization.